According to JCK Online (the jewelry industry insider publication that explores need-to-know style trends) the brooch is having a moment in 2023.

 The earliest brooches recovered by archaeologists are from the Bronze Age and were originally created as practical clothing fasteners.
 The design and intricacy of the brooch rapidly escalated, however, and they became an easy way to project the wearer’s wealth and social status.

 Today, brooches offer an instant update to almost any outfit.
-And, they need not be quite as large as Lady Gaga’s to make a real fashion statement!
-In fact, brooch clusters can provide the same over-the-top look, without the hefty price tag.
+And, they need not be quite as pricey as Rihanna’s to make a real fashion statement!
+In fact, brooch clusters (using costume or real pieces you already own) can provide the same over-the-top look, without the hefty price tag.

 Best Ways to Wear a Brooch